Dinamiko/dk-pdf/readme.txt

 == Perfect for every use case ==

-* Content Creators & Bloggers: Transform your best blog posts into downloadable PDFs for lead magnets or offline reading.
+* **Content Creators & Bloggers**: Transform your best blog posts into downloadable PDFs for lead magnets or offline reading.
-* E-commerce Sites: Create product catalogs and detailed product sheets from your WooCommerce products.
+* **E-commerce Sites**: Create product catalogs and detailed product sheets from your WooCommerce products.
-* Developers: Build custom PDF solutions for clients using template overrides and WordPress hooks.
+* **Developers**: Build custom PDF solutions for clients using template overrides and WordPress hooks.
-* Educational Sites: Convert course materials, lessons, and resources into portable PDF formats.
+* **Educational Sites**: Convert course materials, lessons, and resources into portable PDF formats.

 == DK PDF Custom Services ==
 Need custom functionality for the DK PDF Plugin?
 I provide [professional customization services](https://dinamiko.dev/dk-pdf-custom-services/) to extend and enhance your PDF generation capabilities.